Valens Practice Merger

 “This is a fantastic opportunity to strengthen the Valens organisation and expand on the successes that we have already achieved by working collaboratively over the past four years.
 We have already shown that by working together we can improve access and bring new areas of expertise into our individual surgeries.
 By combining our IT and administrative processes we will be able to provide a safer and more efficient service.
 The merger will strengthen our clinical workforce and ensure that we can continue to provide high standards of patient care for many years to come.”

 Dr Donna Wall, GP Partner, Lintonville Medical Group

 “For me this is about strengthening local surgeries, giving our GPs and nurses the best administration backbone that keeps services safe and allows them to concentrate on care not paper work.”

 Dr Alistair Blair, GP Partner, Wellway Medical Group

 The NHS is changing and NHS England is asking practices to work together across larger patient populations.
 We want to ensure that our patients continue to receive high quality medical care.

-This merger will offer many benefits.
-The current practices use the same clinical computer system, and in merging, we will be able to access patient electronic records through a single system and log in, which will make it easier for our GPs and nurses to view patient information across all our sites, wherever you may need to be seen, for example in our extended hours services.
+This merger offers many benefits.
+Our practices use the same clinical computer system, and in merging, we are able to access patient electronic records through a single system and log in, making it easier for our GPs and nurses to view patient information across all our sites, wherever you may need to be seen, for example in our extended hours services.
 We are also able to bring together our management and support teams for more efficiency.